Yunnan Travel: The Rice Terraces of Yuanyang

 On the way to Yuanyang you stop at the Swallow’s Cavern, a magnificent cave that has been dug out by the Lu River.
 During spring and summer hundreds of thousands of Swallows can be seen flying around inside and outside the cave.

-Continue through magnificent scenery towards the spectacular Yuanyang Rice Terraces.
+From the Swallow Caves it is a scenic drive towards the spectacular Yuanyang Rice Terraces.
 For hundreds of years, the Yuanyang rice terraces have been hacked out from the slopes of the Ailao Mountains by the local farmers.

 In 2013 the Rice Terraces of Yuanyan have been added to the UNESCO World Heritage list.
 Stay overnight in a tastefully furnished boutique guesthouse in the rice terrraces of Yuanyang.